 A small fraction of mutations associated with cancer have been well characterized, particularly those in coding regions of key oncogenes and tumor suppressors.
-However, the overwhelming bulk of mutations in cancer genomes – especially those discovered over the course of recent large-scale whole genome cancer genomics initiatives – lie within non-coding regions \cite{25261935}.
+However, the overwhelming bulk of mutations in cancer genomes – especially those discovered over the course of recent whole genome cancer genomics initiatives – lie within non-coding regions \cite{25261935}.
 Whether these mutations have substantial functional impact on cancer progression remains an open question \cite{26781813}.

 Several recent studies have begun to address this question by incorporating limited functional genomics data for variant interpretation \{cite 25261935, 27064257, 27807102}.
 For example, Hoadley et al. integrated five genome-wide platforms and one proteomic platform to uniformly classify various tumor types \{cite 25109877}.
 Torchia et al. integrated various genomic and epigenetic signals to identify promising therapeutic targets in rhabdoid tumors \cite{27960086}.
 Lawrence et al. incorporated large-scale genomics profiles to identify cancer drivers \{cite 23770567}.
 However, there is no systematic integration of thousands of functional genomic data sets from a broad spectrum of advanced assays to interpret the cancer genome.

 The rich functional assays and annotation resources developed by the ENCODE Consortium allows us to characterize these non-coding regions at a great depth \cite{22955616}.
-Data from ENCODE is particularly suited for cancer research as around eighty percent of the ENCODE cell lines are associated with cancerous tissues (Figure S1).
-In the initial release of the ENCODE annotation years ago, this was predominantly accomplished by using RNA-seq and ChIP-seq assays on a limited number of cell types \cite{22955616}.
+Data from ENCODE is particularly suited for cancer research as around eighty percent of the ENCODE cell lines are associated with cancerous tissues (Figure S1[[convention?]]).
+In the initial release of the ENCODE annotation, this was predominantly accomplished by using RNA-seq and ChIP-seq assays on a limited number of cell types \cite{22955616}.
 The new release of ENCODE took two new directions.
 First, it considerably broadened the number of cell types with RNA-seq, ChIP-seq, and DNase-seq assays, hence the main ENCODE encyclopedia aims to utilize these to provide a general, unified annotation resource applicable across many cell types.
-Secondly, ENCODE also expanded the number of advanced assays such as STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE on several top-tier cell lines, many of which are cancer-associated.
-This enables precise definitions of enhancers, direct identification of enhancer-target gene links, and the construction of RNA-binding protein (RBP) networks.[[JZ2MG: should we mention it here?]]
-Moreover, these ENCODE top-tier cell lines can be modeled to understand various types of cancers including the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervical (HeLa-S3) cancers (Figure 1A).
+Secondly, ENCODE also expanded the number of advanced assays such as STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE on several top-tier cell lines.
+Many of which are cancer-associated, including the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervical (HeLa-S3) cancers (Figure 1A).
 In addition, another data enriched top-tier cell line H1-hESC is from a human stem cell.
 It has been thought for decades that at least a subpopulation of the tumor cells have the ability to self-renew, differentiate, and regenerate, similar to what is conceptualized in normal stem cells \cite{24333726}.
 Hence, H1-hESC can serve as a valuable comparison to cancer cells to check the degree to which their oncogenic transformation is in a more differentiated or undifferentiated direction \cite{24333726}.

-Here, we endeavor to collect the data catalog from these model cell types for cancer to provide deep annotations of cancer genomes.
-Focusing on top-tier cell lines, we performed large-scale integration to construct an in-depth cancer related companion resource to the general encyclopedia.
+Here, we endeavor to collect the data catalog to provide deep annotations of cancer genomes.
+We performed large-scale integration to construct an in-depth cancer related companion resource to the general encyclopedia.
 We complied these resources as the “companion ENCODE encyclopedia resource for Cancer” (or “EN-CODEC” for short) to interpret cancer-related genomic data, such as mutational and transcriptional profiles.

 Multi-level data integration improves variant recurrence analysis in cancer